The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 LinkedIn Sales Navigator

 You know LinkedIn, the world’s largest professional social network, recently launched LinkedIn Sales Navigator – a prospecting tool engineered explicitly for sales reps.
-It has powerful advanced search filters, displays and detailed information on prospects – allowing you to save and recommend leads at a click of a button.
+It has powerful advanced search filters, displays and detailed information on prospects – allowing you to save and recommend leads at the click of a button.

 Growbots – Prospecting with AI